msanto7/leetcode-interview-prep/problems/hash-map-set/hash-map-set-notes.md

     - hash maps and hash sets are key-value pair stores used for fast lookup, insertion, and deletion
     - Hash sets are a more specific version that only stores unique unordered values
     - they provide constant time O(1) standard operations
-    - the keys are hashed using a has function and the result determines the index in an array
+    - the keys are hashed using a hash function and the result determines the index in an array
     -